Groups

 Step 2: Fees and Policies

-• The fee for the 30-minute Initial Consultation is $100. $720 for Dungeons and Dragons; $640 for Maximize Your Mind, Girls’ Empowerment, Support Group for Neurodivergent Teens; $1500 for Teen Outings and $1500 for College Coaching.
+The fee for the 30-minute Initial Consultation is $100. $640 for Maximize Your Mind, Girls’ Empowerment, Support Group for Neurodivergent Teens; $1800 for Teen Outings and $1500 for College Coaching.

-• Payment for the entire session is required to attend to ensure a commitment to the program.
+Payment options are available and is required to attend to ensure a commitment to the program.
 There are no refunds/credits for missed groups (with the exception of observed religious holidays).
 If a member joins in the middle of a session, the fee will be prorated.

 Step 3: Participation Guidelines